 Adherence to established College policies and procedures.

-Participation in professional development and improvement.
+Participation in professional development and improvement, including participation in a structured candidate professional development program offered through the Vice President for Instruction’s Office.
+This program will include faculty communities of practice focused on inclusive pedagogy and integrative learning during the first two years of probationary employment, as well as additional training focused on other core competencies of faculty.
+There will be no more than one required faculty community of practice per year, and each faculty community of practice will be limited to approximately 10 total hours during a single academic quarter (fall, winter, or spring).
+In the other two quarters of the year (excluding summer), there will be two or three trainings (approximately one per month) in addition to meetings between candidates and their respective TRC.

-Participation in curriculum/program development, assessment and promotion.
+Ability and participation in curriculum development, program development, and learning outcomes assessment.

-No probationer shall be required to work on any campus-wide committee during the first year of probation but will concentrate on academic requirements and job skills.
-The probationer shall not be required to work on more than one campus-wide committee during the second and third years of probation.
-All committee assignments may be waived upon the request of the Tenure Review Committee.
+All college committee assignments for the candidate will be mutually agreed upon by the TRC and the candidate.
+Committee assignments may be waived or suspended at any time during the probationary period by mutual agreement between the TRC and candidate.

 Tenure Review Committee Procedures

-The Tenure Review Committee shall have the authority to obtain documents, records, testimony, and other materials deemed necessary for review of probationers.
+The TRC shall have the authority to obtain documents, records, testimony, and other materials deemed necessary for review of candidates.

-All proceedings and reports prepared and provided pursuant to this article by any Tenure Review Committee shall be held in confidence by the Tenure Review Committee, the Vice President for Instruction, the President, and the Board of Trustees unless otherwise required by law.
-All probationer files shall be delivered to the Vice President for Instruction’s office at the conclusion of the tenure process.
+All proceedings and reports prepared and provided pursuant to this article by any TRC members shall be held in confidence by the TRC, the Vice President for Instruction, the President, and the Board of Trustees unless otherwise required by law.
+All candidate files shall be delivered to the Vice President for Instruction’s office at the conclusion of the tenure process.

-The Tenure Review Committee shall show all evaluation instruments to the probationer prior to their use.
+The TRC shall show all evaluation instruments to the candidate prior to their use.

-The Tenure Review Committee’s evaluation of the probationer shall be based on the following:
+The TRC evaluation of the candidate shall be based on the following:

-Quarterly observations by committee members while the probationer is carrying out the primary responsibilities of his or her appointment.
+Quarterly observations by TRC members while the candidate is carrying out the primary responsibilities of their appointment.
 In the case of classroom observations, this may include review of course syllabi, classroom assessment, testing and grading procedures, and other classroom materials.
-A minimum of one observation by a committee member shall be conducted each quarter and shall be scheduled on consultation with the probationer.
-Classroom observations by peers other than committee members may be requested by the probationer of the committee.
-The committee may also use peer observers other than committee members for classroom observations.
+A minimum of one observation by the supervising administrator and one observation by another TRC member shall be conducted each quarter and shall be scheduled on consultation with the candidate.
+Classroom observations by peers other than TRC members may be requested by the candidate of the committee.
+The TRC may also use peer observers other than committee members for additional classroom observations.

-Quarterly student evaluations of the probationer administered by the appropriate administrator(s).
-Such evaluations shall be conducted in every class taught by the probationers.
+Quarterly course questionnaires of the candidate completed by students and administered by the appropriate administrator(s).
+Such course evaluations shall be conducted in every class taught by the candidate (excluding summer quarter).

-Annual assessment of the probationer’s participation in professional activities, both on and off campus.
+Annual assessment of the candidate’s participation in professional activities, both on and off campus.

-Quarterly written evaluations by the probationer’s supervising administrator.
-The committee may request interviews with the appropriate administrator and/or Department/Division Chair.
+Quarterly written evaluations by the candidate’s supervising administrator.
+The TRC may request interviews with the appropriate administrator and/or department chair.

-Annual written self-evaluations may be completed by the probationer or requested by the Tenure Review Committee.
-The probationer may utilize the Small Group Intervention Diagnosis procedure, video recording of teaching, counseling, or library sessions, or other techniques for the purpose of self-evaluation.
+Annual winter quarter written self-evaluations shall be reported to the TRC.
+The candidate may utilize video recording of teaching, counseling, or library sessions, or other techniques for the purpose of self-evaluation.